 - With an existing cluster: You can install an application onto an existing Kubernetes cluster that meets the system requirements.
-For more information, see Cluster requirements.
+For more information, see Existing Cluster Requirements in Installation Requirements.

 - Without an existing cluster: If you do not have an existing Kubernetes cluster, the Replicated Kubernetes installer can create a new cluster for you on a modern Linux machine.
-For more information, see Kubernetes installer requirements.
+For more information, see Kubernetes Installer Cluster Requirements in Installation Requirements.

 Most software vendors support both options and require the customer to determine their preferred method of deployment.